 If you have been rear-ended, side-swiped, or otherwise struck by a commercial truck, you may be entitled to compensation for any injuries or losses you experience.
 An Atlanta truck accident lawyer can help you protect your rights.

-At The Embry Law Firm, our Atlanta truck accident lawyer knows what a difficult time this is for your family.
+At Embry Law Truck Accidents, our Atlanta truck accident lawyer knows what a difficult time this is for your family.
 We are here to ensure that your rights are protected and that you get full and fair compensation.

 Truck accidents are unfortunately common in Atlanta, as well as across Georgia.
 In Georgia, an estimated 180-230 fatal truck accidents happen each year.
 That accounts for nearly 14% of all auto accidents occurring on Georgia roadways.
 Estimates also suggest more than 13,000 commercial trucks are involved in accidents each year in our state.